 - Integrate with a digital Google Partner agency team?

 - Try to do all digital marketing activities yourself?

-Each option has its own merits and all will likely return different results.
-It is not easy to decide on the best solution to achieve the business’ goal(s).
-Working with a Google Partner agency can yield the best results if the desire is for a powerful online marketing strategy.
+Whatever decision you make, each option has its own merits, and all will likely return different results.
+It is not easy to decide on the best solution to achieve the business goals.
+Working with a Google Partner agency can yield the best results if you want to get ahead of the competition with a powerful online marketing strategy.